Bubblin-Superbooks/emma/README.md

 6. <a href = "mailto:marvin@bubbl.in">Contact me</a> if I/someone on my team doesn't respond within 24 hours.
 I get a lot of mail, so do not follow-up with a second mail before 24 hours.

 ## Licenses
+Various:

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://www.mozilla.org/en-US/MPL/2.0/)

+Part of the sourcecode of this project is licensed under <a href="http://opensource.org/licenses/mit-license.php">MIT</a> while there are other components and node modules sourced under their own respective licenses.